ic1y/randqts/README.md

-# randqts
+# Randqts
-randqts is a random quote generator
+Randqts is a random quote generator
 It refeshes with a new quote every 5 seconds

 [randqts webpage](https://qt.vercel.app/)